mahdyfo/rotifer/README.md

 ## ❤️ Support & Contribution
 We welcome issues, stars, pull requests, collaborations, feel free to contribute ideas or optimize the agent training strategies.
 Potential ideas:
+- Feedback outputs of memory-network to another smaller network that has 3 outputs: type(add/delete neuron or connection), index1, index2.
+So the network can be changed during the testing by itself
 - Parallelization
 - GPU
 - Visualizer for agent evolution